woodbri/vehicle-routing-problems/optimization-moves.md

 In the following examples, assume the depot is ``0`` and the other numbers are customer nodes.
-The *before* and *after* routes will show how the proposed move impacts the ordering if the nodes in the route.
+The *before* and *after* routes will show how the proposed move impacts the ordering of the nodes in the route.

 ## 1-opt move